netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

                 .passwordEncoder(NoOpPasswordEncoder.getInstance());
     }
 ```
-Specify the access to the `AuthorizationServer` endpoints.
+Specify the security access configuration for the `AuthorizationServer` endpoints.
 It is said that for '/oauth/token' endpoint all requests should be authenticated.
 Additionally specify `NoOpPasswordEncoder` so spring expects passwords as plain text, not as encrypted string.

 ```java